datarockets/career/jobs/mobile-developer.md

 - Experience in working with React Native or desire to learn it.
 - English knowledge to communicate with colleagues and clients.
 - Communication skills to collaborate remotely.
-- Independence and initiative - we won't control how you work, but we expect the work to be done.
+- Self-sufficiency and initiative - we won't control how you work, but we expect the work to be done.

 ## About us